gme210soundmap/Manilaud/README.md

 `type`: The location types will be general:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `location`: the particular soundscape

-`time`: was the sound recorded by `day` or by `night`?
+`time`: Was the sound recorded during the `day` or during the `night`?
 These soundscapes will be reflected on the map mode depending on when these sounds were recorded.
 [![day](/assets/toggle-day.svg)](https://) [![day](/assets/toggle-night.svg)](https://)

-`author`: Who recorded the sound
+`author`: Who recorded the sound?
 [fist name] [last name]